kareemabdelgawad/HackBio-Cancer-Internship/AMR in Cancer.md

 **EUCAST vs. CLSI**

 These are two different guidelines for interpreting antibiotic susceptibility tests.
 EUCAST (European Committee on Antimicrobial Susceptibility Testing) and CLSI (Clinical and Laboratory Standards Institute).\[7\]
+**Conclusion**
+Effective infection management is critical for oncology patients due to their high risk of severe infections and complications from drug-resistant bacteria.
+Understanding the mechanisms of antibiotics, such as aminoglycosides, quinolones, and beta-lactams, and distinguishing between bactericidal and bacteriostatic effects helps guide appropriate treatment.
+The classification of bacteria into Gram-positive and Gram-negative is essential for selecting effective antibiotics.
+Additionally, techniques like serial dilution, and understanding MIC and MBC values, help optimize dosing.
+Following guidelines from EUCAST and CLSI ensures accurate antibiotic use.
+Mastery of these concepts is crucial to improving patient outcomes and reducing infection-related deaths in cancer care.

 **References**